 If your air conditioner becomes frozen, the area to focus on is the evaporator coil within the condenser unit.
 There are two possible reasons the coil could freeze.
 First, the airflow through the coil is restricted.
 The system is trying to force more cold air through the condenser than it can handle and therefore frost starts to accumulate on the system and slow the process even more.
 Eventually the frozen water could cause damage to the key parts of your AC.

 If this is not the case, a frozen AC may be due to a shortage of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to adequately move the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

 If your air conditioner has stopped working properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - Look at other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are free of debris.

-- Dayton has most experienced HVAC technicians at Stevenson Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
+- Dayton has most experienced HVAC technicians at Stevenson Service Experts, call now and schedule your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be addressed by AC pros.